Jérémy Jacquet

-Jérémy Jacquet (born 13 July 2005) is a French professional footballer who plays as a centre-back for club Rennes.
+Jérémy Jacquet (/fr/; born 13 July 2005) is a French professional footballer who plays as a centre-back for club Liverpool.

+Early life

+Jérémy Jacquet was born on 13 July 2005 in Bondy, a northeastern suburb of Paris, France.
+He is of Guadeloupean descent.

+He spent his youth career at AS Outre Mer du Bois l'Abbé in Champigny-sur-Marne and RC Joinville in Joinville-le-Pont, both Parisian suburbs, before joining Rennes in 2019.
+He started his senior career with Rennes B in 2022.

 Club career

+Rennes

 On 13 January 2024, Jacquet made his professional debut for Rennes in a 2–0 victory against Nice, coming off the bench in the 86th minute.
 A few weeks later, he joined fellow Ligue 1 side Clermont Foot on loan for the rest of the season.
 His loan was extended after the end of the season, and he continued with Clermont Foot for the 2024–25 season, now playing in Ligue 2.
 However, his loan was cancelled and he was recalled by Rennes in February 2025, with his parent club reportedly having to pay €900,000 to end the loan early.
-On 26 May 2025, Jacquet extended his contract with Rennes until 2029.
+On 26 May 2025, he extended his contract with Rennes until 2029.

+Liverpool

+On 2 February 2026, Jacquet agreed to join Liverpool in the summer under a pre‑contract deal, with the transfer fee reported at £55 million plus £5 million in add-ons.
+He made his debut for Liverpool in a 2–2 draw with Newcastle United at St James' Park on 23 August, in the club's first game of the 2026–27 Premier League season.

 International career

 Jacquet has played for France at many youth international levels.
 He was named in the UEFA European Under-19 Championship Team of the Tournament in 2024, where France lost in the final to Spain.